neu-rah/ArduinoMenu/API.md

 |**Left**|done|proceed||
 |**Right**|done|proceed||

+_they can then call default behavior by letting the command proceed to the navigation object again and/or call navigation functions_

-*when selected element can handle commands*
+**when selected element can handle commands**

 |Command|true|false||
 |---|---|---|---|
 |**Enter**|done|close|will send `Activate` to selected item and return true when changing focus|

-*when selected element can NOT handle commands*
+**when selected element can NOT handle commands**

 |Command|true|false||
 |---|---|---|---|